 After obtaining a BA in Anthropological Studies at University of Bologna with a dissertation titled ‘In the Shadow of the Light.
 The Concept of Deification in Clement of Alexandria (150–215)’, I graduated from the University of Florence in History of Religions (110/110 cum laude) with a dissertation on 'The Commentary on Lamentations by Paschasius Radbertus (785–865)'.

 I research the involvement of religious orders in pastoral care as a tool to understand the impact of religion on medieval society.
-My thesis investigates the writings of the Observant Franciscan friar Niccolò of Osimo (1370–1453) in order to shed light on the reform of the Franciscan Observants in Italy in the first half of Quattrocento.
+My thesis investigates the writings of the Observant Franciscan friar Niccolò of Osimo (1370–1453) in order to shed light on the development of the Franciscan Observance within the Order of the friars Minors.
 Most of Niccolò’s writings deal with the need of providing religious instructions.
 His major work, the Quadriga litteralis has received little attention in scholarship.
 This treatise targets the members of the Observant family of the Franciscan Order, and provides insights into Niccolò’s programme of religious education for his Observant brethren.
 In addition to Niccolò’s texts, other primary sources I am using are letters and sermons written by the friars of the Order, papal bulls, archival sources, and the Latin chronicles of Bernardino Aquilano, Nikolaus Glassberger, Mariano da Firenze, and Luke Wadding.